American University, Washington, DC (2011 – present)

 University of the District of Columbia, Washington, DC (2010 – present)

-Documentary Photography - This course explores the meaning of photojournalism/documentary photography and the importance of the visual image as a tool for communicating ideas and information.
+Documentary Photography This course explores the meaning of photojournalism/documentary photography and the importance of the visual image as a tool for communicating ideas and information.
 Students develop an appreciation for, and an understanding of, photography as a craft using light, (or the lack of) form, composition, and motion.
 Students will also explore the field of Social Documentary studying both the history of Documentary Photography as well as the ethical challenges present in the field.
-During the semester, the class will work together to create an online photography magazine.

 Other (2010 – present)